tosin2013/cloi/README.md

 ### Beta Features

-> **Beta Feature Notice:** The `/debug` command is currently in beta.
+> **Beta Feature Notice:** The Automate Fix feature is currently in beta.
 While it can automatically apply fixes to your code, we strongly recommend:
 > - Reviewing all suggested changes before accepting them
 > - Testing the changes in a development environment first
 > - Keeping backups of your code before using automated fixes